 This gap semester program is perfect for high school graduates, college graduates, and gap year students, ideally 17 to 22 years old.
 Optional transferable academic credit is available to all participants.

 Aloha!
-On arrival to the Big Island, you will be met by your program instructors.
+On arrival in Kona, you will be met by your program instructors.
 After a comprehensive program briefing, we’ll immerse ourselves in the epic nature surrounding our new home base.
-Our days will be spent hiking the local tracks for panoramic views, exploring the town and its exotic fruits and veggies, and getting to

-Next, we will roll up our sleeves for two days and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
+We are very lucky to be able to spend some time in this area of Hawaii.
+While we’re here we will roll up our sleeves for three days and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
 This hands-on non-profit was founded for research and educational purposes to discover and understand how Hawaiians sustained rain-fed intensive farming for centuries; and how it may inform our current efforts to live sustainably.

-There are so many unique landscapes on this environmentally rich island and these few days have you exploring two of the coolest!
-Black sand beaches are quite rare, and this one in particular is especially so as it is made of tiny fragments of broken up lava!
-Spend the day admiring the natural phenomenon, splashing in the sea, and trying to spot the endangered Hawksbill turtles that tan on its shores.
-The following two days are going to be an adventure of other worldly perceptions, with self-exploration and hiking throughout Volcanoes National Park, one of the most unique landscapes in the world.
+There are so many unique landscapes on this environmentally rich island, and the next few days have you exploring one of the coolest!
+This is sure to be an adventure of otherworldly perceptions, with self exploration and hiking throughout Volcanoes National Park, one of the most unique landscapes in the world.

-It’s also time to fully embrace one of the oldest Hawaiian traditions, the Imu, a form of underground oven.
-We’ll spend a full day harvesting, collecting and preparing produce to create our own Imu and get to work creating a feast that will sit overnight until ready the following morning.
-We’ll ground taro leaves, set the stones and prepare the food whilst sharing stories with our local hosts and in the morning, we’ll get to work taking the food from the ground to the table, ready to feast!
+We’re taking a trip back down south and east a little way to the small town of Pahala in the district of Ka’u, where it’s time to fully embrace one of the oldest Hawaiian traditions, the Imu, a form of underground oven.
+We’ll spend a full day harvesting, collecting and preparing produce to create our own Imu and get to work creating a feast.
+We’ll ground taro leaves, set the stones and prepare the food whilst sharing stories with our local hosts and when it’s ready, we’ll get to work taking the food from the ground to the table, ready to feast!

 After our group’s mid-program flight from the Big Island of Hawai’i to Los Angeles, California, we will pick up our van and head to Palm Springs.
 We will spend a day reorienting ourselves to our new surroundings and our new adventures!
 We will participate in a tea ceremony, learning about how the plant grows and the wide variety of its cultural and health implications.